jthevos/Chrome-Memory-Manager/README.md

 # Chrome-Memory-Manager
 This extension is only functional on the developer channel of chrome. chrome://version/ shows you your current channel.
 Visit http://www.chromium.org/getting-involved/dev-channel to change your version.

 This code is designed to be an in-client memory mangement system.
-The javascript will take a snapshot of the users current tabs across all windows, capturing the processId as provided by the browser's OS.
-Tab_id, tab_title, and javascript allocated memory will be derived from the processId.
+The javascript will take a snapshot of the users current tabs across all windows, capturing all live processes currently running on Chrome's internal task manager.
+From these processes, I then build an array of JSON Objects with defined properties.

-This code is attempting to create several instences of a JSON Object, Tab, with the captured information above -stored in 4 global arrays.
-I am pulling this information separately and asynchronously through nested callback functions.
-Global boolean values act as "switches" which allow the async processes to fire the correct number of times.
-After all arrays are populated, I then create the Objects.
+This code is attempting to create several instences of a JSON Object, Tab, with the captured information from processes.
+The most important capture is "jsMemoryAllocated", and is only available as part of a callback from onUpdatedWithMemory.
+An eventListener gets the update ping and returns a dictionary of process Objects that can then be manipulated.

+An if statement detects that a process is a tab through the process.type == "renderer" condition.
+If true, I call my constructor for the tab Object and pass it in the relevant parameters.
+A global array is declared to house these objects.
+The constructor pushes the derived Object to the global array on every call.

 Once I have a complete 1D array of Objects, I can then sort the Objects based on their respective allocated memory attribute (Tabs[i].allocd_mem).
 Once sorted, I can generate the HTML for popup.html.
 Buttons will be added under the li's for removing the tab.